-T 1 1 l.
-Minimum Statutory Plan Content 2.
+1. Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
 The back-ground information or fact book Where should this element be located in the plan: 5.
 An optional summary document (poster, flyer, executive summary) Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet For a local unit of government that has adopted a zoning ordinance, a zoning plan (M.C.L.
-125.3203(1)) (see also M.C.L.
-125.3305(a)): A proposed zoning map showing the location of proposed zoning districts.
-This could be accomplished by referring to the existing zoning map and then including a map with proposed district changes and the circumstances under which those changes should be made in a manner consistent with the master plan.
-If there is zoning, then these elements shall be included Plans might also include, if "reasonably can be considered as pertinent to the future development of the planning jurisdiction": For a county, documentation that the master plan may include planning in cooperation with the constituted authorities for incorporated areas in whole or to the extent to which, in the planning commission's judgment, they are related to the planning of the unincorporated territory or of the county as a whole.
+Reference to other sources such as the Internet A plan adopted, or amended, after 2001 shall include an incorporation of an airport layout and approach plan if any part of the airport or airport approach includes any territory of the local unit of government (MCL 125.3203(2), If there is zoning, then these elements shall be included I253203(3), and I25.323(4)) For a local unit of government that has adopted a zoning ordinance, explanation of studies for regulation of special provisions such as: parking requirements, sign regulations, application of planned unit developments, groundwater/wellhead protection, road access management, agriculture regulations, energy (solar and wind), marijuana, etc. Plans might also include, if "reasonably can be considered as pertinent to the future development of the planning jurisdiction": For a county, documentation that the master plan may include planning in cooperation with the constituted authorities for incorporated areas in whole or to the extent to which, in the planning commission's judgment, they are related to the planning of the unincorporated territory or of the county as a whole.
 (Sec.
 31(1)(a))

-1. Minimum Statutory Plan Content 2.
+T T 1 - 1.
+Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
-The back-ground information or fact book Where should this element be located in the plan: 5.
-An optional summary document (poster, flyer, executive Where should this element be located in the plan: 6.
+The back-ground information Where should this element be located in the plan: 5.
+An optional summary document (poster, Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet Plans might also include, if "reasonably can be considered as pertinent to the future development of the planning jurisdiction": For a township that on the effective date of this act had a planning commission created under former 1931 PA 285, or for a city or village, the planning jurisdiction may include any areas outside of the municipal boundaries that, in the planning commission's judgment, are related to the planning of the municipality.
+Reference to other sources such as or fact book flyer, executive summary) the Internet Plans might also include, if "reasonably can be considered as pertinent to the future development of the planning jurisdiction": For a township that on the effective date of this act had a planning commission created under former 1931 PA 285, or for a city or village, the planning jurisdiction may include any areas outside of the municipal boundaries that, in the planning commission's judgment, are related to the planning of the municipality.
 (Sec.
-31(1)(b)) summary)
+31(1)(b))